 Bodrum offers some of the best cuisine in Turkey.
 The resort is filled with fantastic eateries from waterfront restaurants to dining at more bustling night spots.
 There are some wonderful restaurants over in Turkbuku situated on the north side of the peninsula.
 There are also some nice cafes set along the waterfront in Bodrum town.

 There are in excess of 20 small towns and villages scattered along the peninsula, mostly on the coast and with superb sea and island views.

-KADIKALESI is a small Turkish village situated on the western part of the Peninsula between Turgutreis and Gumusluk.
-Kadikalesi is a unspoilt area and remains an authentic traditional Turkish village.
-Life here is centred around the beachfront.
+KADIKALESI - is a small Turkish village situated on the western part of the Peninsula between Turgutreis and Gumusluk.
+Kadikalesi is an unspoilt area and remains an authentic traditional Turkish village.
+Life here is centered on the beachfront.
 The village is surrounded by hills covered with citrus trees, those who love to walk will enjoy strolling through the beautiful countryside.
 Bodrum town is 23km away, you can reach this by hopping on the local transport which runs on the main road.